 Environmental awareness is a key part of modern waterfront construction.
 Sustainable practices are incorporated to reduce impact on ecosystems and preserve natural defenses:

-Sustainability ensures that coastal development is responsible and resilient.
+Sustainability ensures that coastal development remains responsible, durable, and environmentally conscious.

 Maintenance and Long-Term Planning

 Even well-built structures require ongoing care.
 Modern projects include maintenance plans that allow for regular inspections and repairs.
 Structures are designed to accommodate future adjustments for rising sea levels or increased tidal activity.
-This approach keeps waterfront buildings safe and reliable for decades.
+This approach keeps waterfront buildings safe, stable, and reliable for decades.

 Conclusion